Replacing Metal Fillings

 My dentist recommended replacing my metal fillings with a composite material.
 Is this necessary?
 That depends on the reason for your dentist's recommendation.

-If your metal fillings are defective or show a cavity, it's important to replace them.
+As of 2019, if your metal fillings are defective or show a cavity, it's important to replace them.
 Untreated cavities may eventually lead to a tooth infection (abscess).
 In some cases, replacing metal fillings may benefit the long-term health of the tooth.

 Generally, replacing metal fillings for aesthetic reasons should only be done after careful consideration and if your dentist feels it will not compromise the long-term health of the tooth.